 J.E.S. - 2015

-I am a NASA Postdoctoral Program Fellow at NASA Ames Research Center in Moffett Field, California.
+I am a Research Astrophysicist at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 My research focuses on low-mass stars near the Sun and the planets they host.
 These stars, the M dwarfs, with masses <0.6 Solar masses and temperatures <4000 K, comprise >70% of the Galactic stellar content.
-I am developing a program to use the unprecedented sensitivity of the James Webb Space Telescope to directly image sub-Jupiter mass planets on wide orbits around nearby, young M dwarfs.
-I also collaborate on a large project to identify, validate, and characterize small planets on close orbits around low-mass stars from K2, the re-purposed Kepler telescope.
+I lead a program to use the unprecedented sensitivity of the James Webb Space Telescope (JWST) to directly image sub-Jupiter mass planets on wide orbits around nearby, young M dwarfs.
+I also collaborate on a large and very successful project to identify, validate, and characterize small planets on close orbits around low-mass stars from K2, the re-purposed Kepler telescope.
+I am currently developing plans for low-mass star planet research using the upcoming Transiting Exoplanet Survey Satellite (TESS), scheduled for launch in Spring 2018.
 Searching for both the massive outer planets and small inner planets of M dwarfs will provide a comprehensive view of planet formation, evolution, and demographics around our most numerous stellar neighbors.
 See my Research page for further details.